WeirauchLab/MARIO/README.md

 ### Output files:

 ```
+(BED) If the -c option is given, MACS2 called peaks are produced as a BED file.
+      The BED file has 4 additional columns (6 through 9):
+        6. Number of reads under the peak
+        7. RPKM, measured as the number of reads divided by the peak width,
+            multiplied by 1,000,000 divided by the total number of reads under
+            all peaks
+        8. TIER1 flag.
+If 1, the peak passed the minimum RPKM requirement of
+            0.4
+        9. TIER2 flag.
+If 1, the peak passed the minimum peak width requirement
+            of 200bp
 (ADB) Allele-dependent behavior at each heterozygous positions, including
-      reproducibility score (ARS) and annotations
+      reproducibility score (ARS) and annotations.
 (HIT) If motif files are given, the ADB file is further annotated with motif
-      hits on each heterozygous position
+      hits on each heterozygous position.
 ```

 ## Change log:

+### MARIO version 3.3.0

+* It can now annotate the DAT file with multiple arbitrary bed files
+* Fixed input logic problems

-### MARIO version 3.2
+### MARIO version 3.2.2

 * Enhanced data input.
 It creates context-based environment, meaning that requires only the minimal amount of inputs, depending on the requested